ppy/osu-wiki/news/2020/2020-09-08-mappers-report-august.md

 And with that, we conclude the Mappers' Report for this month.
 Again a bit of a read but we're happy you made it until here.

-As always, if you have anything noteworthy we could include in the next issue of the Mappers' Report, please do not hesitate to tell ::Feerum::{ user=4815717 } or [Noffy](https://osu.ppy.sh/users/1541323).
+As always, if you have anything noteworthy we could include in the next issue of the Mappers' Report, please do not hesitate to tell ::Feerum::{ user=4815717 } or ::Noffy::{ user=1541323 }.
 You can as well join us in the `#mappers-report` channel on the [osu!
 Community Discord Server](https://discord.gg/0Vxo9AsejDkGlk3H).

 Hope to see you there soon, thank you for reading and stay safe and healthy!